ACROSS OCEANS ARTS

 "Practice is what makes a talented person into a compelling performer."

-PREP is in it 3rd year facilitating research of wants and needs of Toronto performers with disabilities and performers creating in inclusive communities - to keep prepared for the gig tomorrow, next week, next year.
+PREP > facilitating research of wants and needs of Toronto performers creating in inclusive communities - to keep prepared for the gig tomorrow, next week, next year.

 P.R.E.P. facilitates workshops, discussions, and practice in performance and creation for all abilities in response to the evolving ecologies we live and make art in.